The Ultimate Guide to Staying Safe Online in the Age of AI

 VPNs

 A VPN, or Virtual Private Network, hides your real location and encrypts your internet traffic.
-This is useful when using public Wi-Fi at airports, cafes, or hotels, since unprotected networks can easily be hacked.
+This is particularly useful when using public Wi-Fi at airports, cafes, or hotels, as unprotected networks can be easily hacked.

 Benefits of a good VPN: